-The Recreational Demonstration Area program under FDR identified areas which were poor farmland but had potential as public recreational areas.
+The Recreational Demonstration Area program under FDR identified areas that were poor farmland but had potential as public recreational areas.
 Under this program, 46 public parks were created.
 Two state parks were created in Indiana in this manner.
 Tippecanoe River and Versailles both entered the system in 1943.

-World War II - Present
+World War II to Present

 After World War II, new parks were added slowly.
 Shades entered the system when the property became available in 1947.
-Whitewater Memorial opened in 1949 as a tribute to the World War II veterans of Fayette, Union, Franklin and Wayne counties.
+Whitewater Memorial opened in 1949 as a tribute to the World War II veterans of Fayette, Union, Franklin, and Wayne counties.
 All four of those counties contributed land for the park.
 No parks were added during the 1950s.

 In the 1960s four new parks were added:

 - Potato Creek (1969)

 No new parks were added in the 1970s except for White River State Park.
 I have no idea why they call it a state park since it is mostly buildings.
 In recent years, most state parks were created when properties became available.
 Summit Lake became a state park when the property was purchased from the Big Blue River Conservancy in 1988.
 The Falls of the Ohio State Park was created within the Falls of the Ohio National Wildlife Conservation Area in 1990.
 The Charlestown State Park, which opened in 1996, sits on the land of the former Indiana Army Ammunition Plant.
 The federal government turned that land over to the state in 1993.
 Fort Harrison also opened in 1996 and was created in a similar manner after the Fort Benjamin Harrison Army Base was closed.